Autism Spectrum Disorder

 - Extremely fixated interests on any particular topic.

 - Unusual sensitivity to audial, visual or physical stimulus.

 Assessment and Diagnosis

 Diagnosis is usually made by a Child Psychiatrist, Paediatrician or Psychologist.
-If you are Wellington-based and suspect your child has Autistic Spectrum Disorder, Wellington District Health Board’s Child Development Team is an ideal point of contact.
+If you suspect your child has Autistic Spectrum Disorder, your local District Health Board’s Child Development Team is an ideal point of contact.
 They are a multi-disciplinary team and will provide specialised assessments for your child before referring you to suitable experts for on-going support.

 The Role of Speech Therapy in Treatment

-In conclusion, there is no cure for Autism, but Doctors, Speech-Language Therapists, and Teachers can help kids learn to communicate and socialise better.
-Some Autistic children will progress through school and University, then lead full lives on their own.
+In conclusion, there is no cure for Autism, but Doctors, Speech-Language Therapists, and Teachers can help these individuals learn to communicate and socialise better.
+Some children with Autism will progress through school and University, then lead full lives on their own.
 Many will need some kind of help to achieve this, but with caring, professional support they will all have brighter futures!